 IV.
-DOCTORAL SEMINARS COMMITTEE & ACTIVITIES
+HPDP DOCTORAL COMMITTEE

-Departmental doctoral seminars and peer-led workgroups are organized to: (1) stimulate student's connectedness to the department, Stempel College, FIU, and the field of public health, and (2) enhance student's academic success and professional development within an inclusive, innovative, and supportive academic environment.
-Activities are organized by the doctoral seminars committee consisting of the GPD and doctoral students.
+Departmental doctoral research seminars, brown bag workshops, HPDP luncheons and other social activities are organized to: (1) stimulate student's connectedness to the department, Stempel College, FIU, and the field of public health, and (2) enhance student's academic success and professional development within an inclusive, innovative, and supportive academic environment.
+Activities are organized by the doctoral committee consisting of the GPD and doctoral students.
+All activities are peer-led.
 Each year, in the beginning of the academic year, a new committee is formed.
-All students are welcome to join the committee.
-Students supported on a graduate assistant contract are assigned to the committee as part of their responsibilities.
-Committee meetings are open to all students, faculty and others interested.
+All students are welcome to join but students supported on a graduate assistant contract are assigned to the committee as part of their responsibilities.
+Committee meetings and lunches are open to all students, faculty and others interested.
+All doctoral students are expected to attend the seminars and workgroups.